Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Implementation and Results

 \subsection{Clustering}

-We apply the proposed K-Access algorithm to the 1k$\times$1k accessibility matrix obtained in \ref{subsec:accValue}.
+We applied the proposed K-Access algorithm to the 1k$\times$1k accessibility matrix obtained in \ref{subsec:accValue}.
 The $\alpha$ value for the index is 1.
-To determine the number of clusters $k$, we tried different $k$ values and recorded the index values of the clustering results.

-Figure \ref{fig:cluster_index} shows the index values for different $k$ values, and the maximum index value is obtained when there are $k=43$ clusters.
-With $k=43$, the number of samples in each cluster is shown in Fig. \ref{fig:num_samples}, indicating that the static poses of the robot are subjected to a long-tail distribution.
+To determine the number of clusters $k$, we tried different $k$ values and obtained the maximum index value when $k=43$.
+The number of samples in each of the 43 clusters is shown in Fig. \ref{fig:num_samples}, indicating that the static poses of the robot are subjected to a long-tail distribution.

-Figure \ref{fig:vis_inter} visualizes the inter-cluster accessibility of top-20 clusters via chord diagram, which can also contribute to pose taxonomy analysis \cite{borras2015whole}.
+Figure \ref{fig:vis_inter} visualizes the inter-cluster accessibility of top-20 clusters via chord diagram, which can also contribute to pose taxonomy analysis \cite{borras2015whole} \cite{borras2017whole}.
 Different clusters correspond to different contact cases, and the inter-cluster accessibility corresponds to the difficulty of transitions.